 - The Asklepion Kos: one of Greece’s many Asclepions (healing temples).
 This particular ruin was the site of Hippocrates’ medical practice.

-Kardamena is a small beach resort town, popular with young travellers.
+Kardamena is a small beach resort town, popular with young travelers.

 It’s located on the southern coast of Kos.
 While its year-round population is small, this number triples during the summer months as tourists USUALLY arrive.

 The town offers all the same amenities as Kos – pubs, incredible beaches, and nightlife – but with a small-town feel.
 You’ll also avoid the much larger crowds that flock to Kos during the high season.